 Last week, Massachusetts Governor Deval Patrick, a Democrat, signed a bill empowering the state treasurer to manage retirement-savings plans set up for employees of nonprofit organizations with fewer than 20 employees, according to a statement from his office.

-Last month, California (STOCA1) Senate President Pro Tem Darrell Steinberg, a Sacramento Democrat, and Senator Kevin de León, a Los Angeles Democrat, introduced a proposal to let the California Public Employees’ Retirement System and other fund managers oversee individual retirement accounts set up by nongovernment organizations and businesses.
+Last month, California (STOCA1:US) Senate President Pro Tem Darrell Steinberg, a Sacramento Democrat, and Senator Kevin de León, a Los Angeles Democrat, introduced a proposal to let the California Public Employees’ Retirement System and other fund managers oversee individual retirement accounts set up by nongovernment organizations and businesses.